 RULES OF THE ROAD

-With this in mind, here are some basic rules and etiquette of group riding that everyone should be aware of when riding with us.
+With this in mind, we limit the number of riders to 12 max on each ride, and have some basic rules and etiquette for group riding that everyone should be aware of when riding with us.
 These are in place to keep everyone safe.

 Whilst safer, riding in a group is fundamentally different to riding on your own.
 Remember that you are part of a bigger entity when riding in a peloton and you need to adjust your riding and thinking accordingly.
 Your actions are no longer independent and must be considered as to their impact on the bunch.
 A peloton is not as simple as an individual and so must approach junctions, lights, hazards, traffic congestion etc. accordingly.